someobserver/recurgence/math/01-axiomatic-foundation/index.md

    $$I(C;R) \leq H(C) + H(R) - \log_2(1/\hbar_s)$$
    where $H(X)$ represents the entropy of field $X$ and $I(C;R)$ is the mutual information between fields.

-In this way, the uncertainty principle attains a precise mathematical interpretation directly applicable to the tensor fields within the Recurgent Field Theory.
+In this way, the uncertainty principle acquires a precise mathematical interpretation directly applicable to the tensor fields within Recurgent Field Theory.

 ---